Lateral Look: Orrick

 were happy in their current role

-agreed the work was interesting
+agreed the work they received was of the right quality

 The view from the firm: We’re looking for candidates who are excited about working in teams to help our clients adapt to a rapidly changing market.
 Candidates whose life experiences have enabled you to develop grit and empathy, practice teamwork and innovate.
 And we’re looking for future leaders — as an Orrick partner, at one of the great companies we advise, or to use your legal training to make an impact in new ways.